What Are the Traits of Local Translation Agencies in China?

 - Unable to bring up all options available to you

-- Unable to analyze and suggest best optimal solution for you
+- Unable to analyze and suggest the best optimal solution for you

 Beware of cheap options on the market because they are always associated with poor quality.
 When your highly specialized contents were translated by inexperienced amateurs, expect disastrous results in your business.
 Poor translation will diminish your chance of winning in China.
 And no one else is paying for it but yourself.